 Oak Knoll Winery, being the fourth oldest winery in the state of Oregon, is built on the site of a dairy farm and incorporates some historic structures dating back to 1917.
 This former dairy is located in the pastoral farmlands of Washington County, eighteen miles west of Portland, Oregon, in an agriculturally zoned and protected area.
 The name Oak Knoll refers to a hillside of oak trees located directly across from the winery’s main entrance.
 Three brick grain silos still stand on the property, and the main wine cellar was once a milking parlor.

-Today, the second generation has stepped in to carry on the tradition in Ron and Marj’s footsteps.
-Head Winemaker, Jeff (a cousin) took the reins in 2001 after working at the winery for 17 years.
-During his tenure he spent several years learning the craft from Ron, and then served as the Assistant Winemaker.
-Step-son, Greg now oversees the company as president after holding executive positions at Moonstruck Chocolates and Marsee Baking.
+Winemaker, Jeff Herinckx (a cousin to the Vuylsteke family) took the reins in 2001 after working at the winery for 17 years.
+During his tenure, he spent several years learning the craft from Ron Sr. and then served as the Assistant Winemaker.
+Now, Winemaker Jeff has been making Oak Knoll wine for 39 years.
+He consistently produces award-winning wines.

 Oak Knoll Winery has an amazing staff that has been together for many years.
 Every year, new faces are added to expand our team.
 We hope you will get to know the team when you stop in.